Moving to Los Angeles? Here's Everything You Need to Know

 Read on for the best tips about how to turn your corporate relocation to Los Angeles into a rich and fulfilling life for you and your family.

 Los Angeles is pretty remarkable in terms of its layout.
 While it does have a thriving Downtown Los Angeles, which is packed with cultural highlights and parks, much of the city is spread across idiosyncratic neighbourhoods that are like little towns in their own right.
 Venice Beach stands out as a quirky and bohemian village with quaint cafés, charming 1960’s architecture and the iconic Ocean Front Walk.
 Saunter along the sides of the canals that were inspired by Italy’s Venice.
 Consider Santa Monica, where you can gawk at the fitness fanatics on Muscle Beach (only in America!), or imagine you’re in the OC or Melrose Place by getting your own 90210 zip code in Beverly Hills.
+If you’re looking to stay in the area, choose from one of our remarkable homes in Santa Monica like The Art of Oceanfront.

 Cost of Living

 Moving to Los Angeles, you’ll never run out of things to do or tire of the perfect climate.
 But living in the place everybody wants to move to doesn’t come cheap.
 If you’re not earning high and you’re not careful enough, your Los Angeles dream could turn into a Loss An’ Jealous reality (we made that up – you’re welcome), as you envy the glitz and glamour around you while you’re out of pocket.
 Rent, food, gas and property are on the dear side.
 However, if students and an endless array of talented actors working in cafés can make it work, then you can too.
 You’ll need a car to get around, unless you fancy wandering beside busy highways for enormous distances.
 Expect higher prices in the celebrity haunts of Malibu and Beverly Hills, where apartments start in the millions of dollars.
-If you're in need of a place to rent in LA, look no further than Plum Guide's collection of business rentals in the city.
+If you're in need of a place to rent, look no further than Plum Guide's collection of business rentals in LA.
 Our finicky home critics have personally (and painstakingly) inspected all properties on our site, meaning your move will be as seamless as they come.

 Whether you’re bringing kids with you or planning to start a family later down the line, Los Angeles can be a great place for a child to grow up.
 Its beaches, parks and sports events make for a children’s paradise, while the schools are first rate.
 One perk is that many kids today grow up bilingual, due to the Hispanic influence.
 Eso nos gusta.
 (If you don’t know what that means, send your kids to school here and ask them in ten years.)
 The city has plenty of schools for special education as well as institutes for talented performers – it’s L.A., after all.
 Magnet schools are public institutions for kids who are gifted in a particular area, be it languages, sciences or the arts, which could be an attractive option for your little Einstein.
 Competition for places at private schools is spirited, while international schools are another option to churn out worldly offspring.